Updated on March 1, 2019 by Asher Fergusson

 At the bottom, I also cover what to wear in Europe, what items NOT to bring to Europe, and some FAQs.

 It might be surprising to find this listed here but I’ve found that there are a high number of websites (or parts of websites) that get blocked in many European countries.
-For example, often music videos and movies on YouTube won’t be viewable.
+For example, often music videos and movies on YouTube or Netflix won’t be viewable.
 A good VPN like NordVPN will make it possible to visit every website without censorship.

 Perhaps more importantly, though, is the security that a VPN gives you.
 I recently learned this the hard way in Paris where I had my credit card number stolen after using what I thought was a secure Wifi network at an Airbnb rental.